 We offer a number of professional services for business.
-Whether you’re looking for collaboration on a project or are in need of expert consultancy we can more than meet your needs.
+Whether you’re looking for collaboration on a project, in need of expert consultancy, or you are looking for state-of-the-art equipment and professional spaces to hire for training and workshops, we can more than meet your needs.
 We provide:

-A round up of the latest news in April from the School of Clinical and Applied Sciences.
+All the latest news from the School of Clinical and Applied Sciences.

 New centre to tackle obesity launched in Leeds

 With the government’s new Childhood Obesity Strategy due out any day, internationally-renowned academics, Professor Pinki Sahota and Professor Paul Gately, from Leeds Beckett University are launching a new centre to bring together the vast expertise on obesity from across the whole university.